-According to the Oklahoma ESSA Plan (pp 48-49):
+Assessments According to the Oklahoma ESSA Plan

-Oklahoma recognizes that a robust assessment system is tied closely to students' learning and teachers' instructional practices by valuing and promoting local, classroom-based formative assessments that help make student learning visible.
+According to page 48 of the Oklahoma ESSA Consolidated State Plan, Oklahoma recognizes that a robust assessment system is tied closely to students' learning and teachers' instructional practices by valuing and promoting local, classroom-based formative assessments that help make student learning visible.
 At the same time, that system should provide a strong summative assessment program that fits as a component within a multifaceted state, district, and school accountability system.